BassedWarrior/TC2005B.501_E1/VideoGame/README.md

         - Main menu: player can choose to customize deck or play with existing deck.
         - Deck building menu: player can choose cards to add or remove from his deck from his collection.
         - Highscore: player can see his high score and the deck they got it with.

 2. **Sound Assets**
+* The soundtrack and sound effects should take inspiration from 1930s jazz, big band, and ragtime music, mirroring the vintage animation style.
+This creates a coherent and engaging audio-visual experience that transports players back in time while maintaining a playful tone.

     - Sound Effects: Sounds for actions like hits, healing, explosions, item collection, card drawin etc.
         - Card clash: when cards clash in a time-line.
         - Wave start: right as the wave is about to begin.